 Most people just walk up the main street to Kuranda Village, but the walks are a great option for either the walk up from the Station or back down to the Skyrail.

-All three walks were beautiful – and here’s the proof!
+All three walks were beautiful – read abut them here.